 State v.
-Autumn Marie Love Lopez & Amy J. Rodriguez, 2019 WI App 2; Lopez case activity; Rodriquez case activity).
+Autumn Marie Love Lopez & Amy J. Rodriguez, 2019 WI App 2, petition for review granted 4/9/19; Lopez case activity; Rodriquez case activity).

 Lopez and Rodriguez were each charged with a single count being party to the crime of felony retail theft of more than $500 but less than $5,000 based on seven separate incidents occurring over two weeks at the same store.
 Each separate incident involved the theft of less than $500. (¶2).
 Can the state aggregate the incidents into a single felony count under § 971.36, or does that create a duplicity problem (charging two or more offenses in a single count) that must be avoided by charging seven separate misdemeanors?
 Aggregate away! sayeth the court of appeals.